-What mostly surprised me in this book was the accessibility of its content.
+MY OPINION: What mostly surprised me in this book was the accessibility of its content.
 Easy to read and visually appealing, this book provides excellent content without the heaviness usually found in professional development books.

 Each chapter is complete with useful information and examples of how teachers should apply the new knowledge to their classrooms.
 I also appreciate the testimonials and input from in-class teachers that have used this book as a guide to their practice.